Understanding food labelling

 The difference between 'use by' and 'best before' dates

-'Use by' and 'best before' dates sometimes get confused, but there are important differences:
+'Use by' and 'best before' dates provide information to the consumer or the person purchasing the food, but they sometimes get confused and there are important differences:

 Use by dates:

-- Use by dates on food labels are the most important dates to check, as they are about food safety.
+- Use by dates on food labels are the most important dates to check, as they are concerned with higher risk foods and relate to food safety.
 Even if it looks or smells fine, food should not be eaten, cooked or frozen after the use by date as it may be unsafe to eat.

 - For the use by date to remain valid you must follow any storage instructions on the packaging.
 Remember you can freeze a lot of food, including meat and milk, before the use by date to prevent food wastage.